Reference architecture: Up to 40 RPS or 2,000 users

 2. Can be optionally run on reputable third-party external PaaS Redis solutions.
 See Provide your own Redis instance and Recommended cloud providers and services for more information.

 3. Recommended to be run with a reputable third-party load balancer or service (LB PaaS).
-Also note that sizing depends on selected Load Balancer as well as additional factors such as Network Bandwidth.
-Refer to Load Balancers for more information.
+Sizing depends on selected Load Balancer and additional factors such as Network Bandwidth.
+See Load Balancers for more information.

 4. Should be run on reputable Cloud Provider or Self Managed solutions.
 See Configure the object storage for more information.